simon-frankau/toy-tcp/README.md

 things being passed along, the general model for each component is for something that takes in events and sends out events.
 Lots of callback interfaces.

+It's all a bit "How a network stack might be written in Enterprise Java Style".

 ### Threading